eR-Biostat/Courses/Introductory Courses/Introduction to statistical modeling using R/Simple linear regression/R program/README.md

 # The >eR-Biostat initiative
 ## Simple linear regression using R: R program
 The program  contains the code used to produce all the examples/results presented in the slides.
-R functions that used for the analysis presented in the slides include:
+R functions used for the analysis presented in the slides include:

 * lm()
 * anova()